 Some people with severe social anxiety are not able to do simple tasks such as going to the store and buying or returning something.
 If you have severe social anxiety, you may find that you are so anxious about talking to strangers that you cannot even talk to a cashier or customer service representative.

-It is important that if any of these signs of social anxiety seem familiar to you that you contact a therapist right away.
-There are a lot of advances in different types of psychotherapy that can be used to treat social anxiety effectively.
+If you have difficulty in social situations and think it might be more than just shyness, I consider contacting a therapist for help in sorting it out.
+There are a lot of advances in different types of psychotherapy that can be used to treat anxiety disorders effectively.
 With therapy and time, you may find yourself able to be in social situations that up until now you avoided.